MobileTechRob/JohnsonHealthTechApp/README.md

 - Once I got the core functionality going and cleaned up old code.. i looked at unit test and started finding ways to bring them in.
 Coming from  the C# world where everything I build is an class object, this way experience was differnet.
+- towards the end, the settings now perist
+- there is an edit check for duration..can only be a number or else it can't be saved
+-

 ### What would you improve with more time?
 -  clean up the UI a little more